-Located in Lenfest Commons, Jensen Dining Hall offers regularly scheduled meals to the campus and residents through SAGE Dining Services.
-Non-resident and Adult Degree Programs students, staff, faculty and guests may pay as they go for meals.
+Located in Lenfest Commons, Jensen Dining Hall offers regularly scheduled meals to the campus through SAGE Dining Services.
+Meal plans are available to all students, faculty and staff.
+Residential CFW students are required to purchase a meal plan.
+Commuter students, staff, faculty and guests may pay as they go for meals.
 Special dietary concerns are accommodated on an individual basis when needed, with vegetarian fare offered at every meal.
-Options also include an extensive salad and deli bar, along with two soups daily.
 Menus and offerings are based on feedback from students via comment cards, food forums and emails.